coorung/Finance-World/README.md

 # Finance World
-Optimization techniques on the financial area for hedging, investment starategies, risk measures
+Optimization techniques on the financial area for the hedging, investment starategies, risk measures

 (*on going*)